 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

 The snake we see onscreen is a live Gaboon Viper, a venomous snake from Africa.
 Normally the actors would never be in the same shot with a venomous snake, so I have to assume that when we see the camera pan from right to left across the body of Marielle, that it is a dummy we see and not the actress who plays her, Cathy Tyson.
-But if it's a dummy, they did an excellent job.
-It's possible it really was her and that they either sewed the snake's mouth shut or removed its venom glands in order to make sure there was no risk to the actors.
-My first impression was that the snake was fake, but after watching it again I think it was real, and yo can see the tonge flicker in and out.
+But if it's a dummy, it's a very realistic one.
+It's possible it really was the actress and that they either sewed the snake's mouth shut or removed its venom glands in order to make sure there was no risk to anyone.
+My first impression was that the snake was fake, maybe even a computer effect, but after watching it again I think it was real, because you can see the tongue flicker in and out.
 The end credits list a snake and insect handler which means that there was a live snake used on the set, but it could have been cut out of the movie and the viper could still be fake.
-There is also a disclaimer stating that all animals were under the supervision of a vet and were not harmed.
-I don't know if snake surgery is not considered harmful.
-What I do know is that the snake that shot out of the corpse's mouth was definitely a fake.
+There is also a disclaimer stating that all animals were under the supervision of a vet and were not harmed, but maybe the vet doesn't consider surgery on a snake to be harmful.
+The only thing I do know for certain is that the snake that shot out of the corpse's mouth was definitely a fake snake.